hydra1983/bpkg-shlog/README.md

 Call `shlog::reload`, without any arguments.
 It will reconfigure all variables and all changes should be visible then.

+### How can I execute code just before the log message is printed?

+You can create a function `shlog::before` that will be called whenever `shlog` is called.
+Some use cases:

+* Move the cursor to an appropriate position for full-screen terminal apps
+* Rotate a log file
+* Add one-off solutions for special cases (e.g. send an email for specific condition)

 <!-- END-INCLUDE -->